Vonage/vonage-ruby-sdk/README.md

 By default the library generates a short lived JWT per request.

-To generate a long lived JWT for multiple requests or to specify JWT claims directly call `Nexmo::JWT.generate` to generate a token, and set the auth_token attribute on the client object.
+To generate a long lived JWT for multiple requests or to specify JWT claims directly call `Nexmo::JWT.generate` to generate a token, and set the token attribute on the client object.
 For example:

 ```ruby